 Alan was known to be concerned about the means by which such sites might be recognised during fieldwork and in the processes used in their excavation.
 The aim of the conference would be to disseminate information on and experiences of such sites since 1999; and it would be a fitting tribute to Alan if the result was greater understanding of these structures and their landscapes, feeding into their better detection, research and management in the future.

 We anticipate that the audience to this open event will include anyone interested in or involved with researching the Palaeolithic and/or Mesolithic, or managing the remains the period.

-This session will explore specific sites and their archaeology, with the aim of examining the issues around the prospection, excavation and management of lithic scatters and early buildings.
+This session will explore specific sites and the archaeology brought to bear on them, with the aim of examining the issues around the prospection, excavation and management of lithic scatters and early buildings.
 The aim will be to consider what can be done better in future.
-There will be a variety of speakers who have recently excavated Palaeolithic and Mesolithic sites.
-Speakers will include:

 Help us: champion research; stimulate discussion; enhance public understanding; and share our extraordinary heritage.
 Donate directly to the Society now.